rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/docker-setup.md

 ```

 !!! warning "Mac Users"
-    If using Mac and Safari, to access the Epilepsy 12 engine in your development, you must change the `SITE_DOMAIN` name in .env to 'localhost', and type this into your browser once you have executed `s/up` in the next step.
-This will load the E12 engine in your Safari browser.
+    If using Mac and Safari, to access the NPDA engine in your development, you must change the `SITE_DOMAIN` name in .env to 'localhost', and type this into your browser once you have executed `s/up` in the next step.
+This will load the NPDA engine in your Safari browser.

     However, for simplicity, we recommend using a different browser, such as Chrome, and leaving the .env file unaltered.